top of page

 • Independent control of the horse

-• Balanced position at walk, trot, and canter
+• Balanced position at walk, trot, and canter in the various seats

 • Confidence and focus while riding